What is degenerative myelopathy?

 What is the prognosis?

 Unfortunately, degenerative myelopathy is a progressive, incurable disease.
-Although bladder and bowel control are not affected initially, as the spinal cord continues to degenerate, the dog's mobility becomes severely restricted and it has more difficulty controlling urination and defecation.
-The nature and temperament of the affected dog determines whether or not a mobility aid such as a paraplegic cart will improve its quality of life in the short term.
-However, the inevitable progression of this degenerative condition means that the symptoms will worsen over time.
-Your veterinarian will assess your dog's circumstances and help you determine the most appropriate treatment options for your pet.
+Although bladder and bowel control are not affected initially, the dog has more difficulty controlling urination and defecation as the spinal cord continues to degenerate and the dog’s mobility becomes severely restricted.
+The nature and temperament of the affected dog determines whether a mobility aid such as a paraplegic cart will improve its quality of life in the short term.